camunda/camunda-docs-static/get-started/content/cmmn11/milestone.md

 # Milestone Listener

 Milestones are not visualized in the Camunda web applications.
 To see that the milestone occurs we add a *CaseExecutionListener*.
-Switch to Eclipse and create a new Java class in the project:
+Switch to Eclipse and in the project create a new Java class in the `org.camunda.bpm.getstarted.cmmn.loanapproval` package:

 ```java
 package org.camunda.bpm.getstarted.cmmn.loanapproval;